 The grant program is available to applicants/projects statewide.
 The ultimate number of grants funded will depend on the number and quality of applications received.
-Applications must be received by the 1st of the month, the month prior to the bimonthly Board meetings in which the application will be considered for funding.
-For example, applications for a May meeting are due April 1st.
+Staff will initially receive grant applications for consideration at the May 2013 CWCB meeting.
+The deadline to submit grant applications is April 15, 2013.
 The CWCB Board will consider the grants and recommendations by staff and will decide whether to fund, not fund or partially fund the grant requests.
 If funds are not exhausted, staff will consider applications at any board meeting until the funds are exhausted.